Personal Trainers for Stroke Victims

 - NuStep device

-For those with minimal motor impairment and can ambulate with or without an assistive device, slow walking on a treadmill may be appropriate.
+For those with minimal motor impairment who can ambulate with or without an assistive device, slow walking on a treadmill may be appropriate.
 Structured workout plans can maximize gait efficiency.
-Eventually, even individuals with limited speed may develop their exercise capacity by maintaining a slow speed but increasing the slope of the treadmill.
+Eventually, even individuals with limited speed may develop their exercise capacity by maintaining a slow speed and increasing the slope of the treadmill.

 For those who have compromised balance and gait issues, a stationary bike is usually the appropriate choice for aerobic conditioning.
 Cycling provides lower body strengthening and conditioning, which increases endurance and stamina.

 Changes in the balance, vision, and overall muscle tone can directly impact posture.
 It’s important to work on posture-correcting techniques with an emphasis on head and neck extension.
 Personal trainers should tailor exercise plans to include postural exercises.

 Working with a personal trainer for stroke rehabilitation provides several benefits.
 However, stroke survivors must follow the proper protocol that strictly adheres to safety guidelines and their specific needs.
 By doing so, patients derive many benefits from personal training while minimizing the risk of injury.